UWrc/MEMC-REU/README.md

 # Clean Energy Institute REU

-### Description
-TODO

 ### What's here?

-1. python_plotting sub directory
+1. python_plotting subdirectory - these materials accompany the "Basic Python Programming" workshop held on June 20, 2024.
-    * Jupyter notebooks adapted from  Software Carpentry's "Plotting and Programming in Python"
+    * Jupyter notebooks (00-08) are adapted from  Software Carpentry's "Plotting and Programming in Python".

-2. Using Quantum Chemistry Software
+        * The notebooks are meant to be a resource for your reference after the workshop has concluded.
+        * The workshop will be a hands on coding demonstration.
+        * The notebooks include additional practice exercises.
+    * Jupyter notebooks (09-10) demonstrate some methods to plot vibrational spectra and long-range spectra outputs from Gaussian.

+2. Using_Quantum_Chemistry_Software subdirectory - these materials accompany the "Using Gaussian for Computational Chemistry" workshop held on June 27, 2024.

     1. Chem_Software_Hyak.pdf